benyboy84/GitHubAction_terraform-fmt/README.md

 If any files are not correctly formatted, the GitHub Action job failed.

-A comment will be added to the pull request in case of error.
-If it is related to the `terraform fmt` command, the comment will contain the output of the command.
+A comment can be added to the pull request in case of error related to the `terraform fmt` command.

 ## Requirements